uptimeventures/gatsby-source-rss/README.md

 ## Installation

 **NOTE:** This plugin is of alpha quality.
-While the configuration APIis underlying implementation is subject to change... significantly.
+While the configuration API is final, but its underlying implementation is subject to change... significantly.

 `npm install @uptimeventures/gatsby-source-rss`